 Owners, managers or other persons in charge of a place of employment or public place are responsible for making sure all employees and customers comply with the law; failing to comply is a Class B infraction.
 Three or more infractions are considered a Class A infraction.
-An infraction is a violation of a law that does not subject the person to a criminal conviction or jail time.

 - The Alcohol & Tobacco Commission

 - The State Department of Health